junopark919/TIL/react/01-react-fundamentals.md

 ```

 ∵ React is called 'React' because it reacts to state changes by re-rendering the UI

+### Controlled Elements

+- An input element that is completely synchronized with state.

 ### State vs. Props